plxulin/vagrant-splunk/README.md

 # vagrant-splunk
-Ubuntu 16.04 VM with Splunk Enterprise, 2048 GB of RAM and 2 CPUs.
+Ubuntu-20.04 VM with Splunk Enterprise, 2048 GB of RAM and 2 CPUs.

 I use Splunk for various problems and research projects.
 I find the ability to quickly build an instance of these tools handy